ajitsingh98/Data-Science-Interview-Questions-Answers/probabilistic_graphical_models.md

 *Naive Bayes Assumption*

-It assumes that each feature $x$is independent of one another give$y$
+It assumes that each feature $x $ is independent of one another give$y$

 *Training Phase*

 In this phase we do parameter estimations.
 In core Naive Bayes uses Bayes theorem.

 $$

 P(\text{Class} | \text{Features}) = \frac{P(\text{Features} | \text{Class}) \cdot P(\text{Class})}{P(\text{Features})}

 $$

 -$P(\text{Features} | \text{Class})$: Likelihood of the features given the class.
 - $P(\text{Class})$: Prior probability of the class.
 - $P(\text{Features})$: Evidence, the overall probability of the features.